 The Trust follows the national recommendation that all maternal deaths should be reported to MBRRACE-UK.
 This is a collaboration appointed by the Healthcare Quality Improvement Partnership (HQIP) to continue the national programme of work investigating maternal deaths, stillbirths and infant deaths, including the Confidential Enquiry into Maternal Deaths (CEMD).
 The programme of work is now called the Maternal, New-born and Infant Outcome Review Programme (MNI-CORP).
-Additionally, all maternal deaths, which are extremely rare, are subject to external investigation by the Healthcare Safety Investigation Branch (HSIB).
+Additionally, all maternal deaths, which are extremely rare, are subject internally to a Serious Incident investigation.